iz-aak/Forever-RPC/README.md

 7. On the sub-menu, go to `Headers`
 8. Scroll down till you see an entry named `Authorization`.
 Copy the line next to it.
 9. This is your token. <ins>**DO NOT GIVE IT TO ANYONE**</ins>.

 ---

-## 🛠️ Installation

-1. Install [Python](https://python.org/downloads) on your machine (Make sure you add it to [PATH](https://i.imgur.com/Ukl6HdQ.png))
-3. Download the repository and extract it
-4. Open the `main.py` file and modify both the status mode and custom status, if you want to make any adjustments
-5. Save the file
-6. Open command prompt inside the folder and run `pip install -r requirements.txt`
-7. Once the packages are downloaded, either double-click the `main.py` file in order to run it or open command prompt and run `python main.py`

----